-The relationship of colour with SMD in the Black and Srahrevagh optimal GAMM models indicated that as soil moisture decreased DOC concentrations and therefore export, also decreased.
+The relationship of colour with SMD in the Black and Srahrevagh optimal GAMM models indicated that as soil moisture decreased DOC concentrations also decreased.
 The cross-wavelet analysis indicated a significant continuous relationship at a yearly time step where SMD led colour by 90°, that is colour peaked after higher SMDs.
 More notably there were intermittent, shorter periods during the summer months, where the relationship between the two variables was consistently negative, in line with the GAMM results.
 The multi-annual trends in decomposed colour concentrations and SMD over the study period also broadly confirmed this negative relationship, where lower colour concentrations corresponded with higher values in SMD.
 A drought effect has previously been reported in the Glenamong catchment, where low DOC concentrations in the river were associated with an extremely dry winter and spring during 2010 (Ryder et al, 2014).
 Hydrology has a direct control on DOC via its influence on soil residence time and transfer from soil to stream.
 For example, the transfer from more lateral drainage routes to vertical pathways with decreasing precipitation would consequently increase the potential for adsorption of DOC by ion-exchange complexes in mineral soil horizons (Moore and Jackson 1989).
 There are also indirect effects of hydrology on DOC concentrations such as the availability of water for biogeochemical cycling, biological production and chemical controls on solubility (Clark et al, 2010a).
-Decreased DOC export has been observed from peat soils during drought conditions where the drawdown of the water table causes the oxidation of organic sulphur to sulphate (Clark et al., 2005; Daniels et al., 2008).
+Decreased DOC export has been observed from peat soils during drought conditions where the drawdown of the water table causes the oxidation of organic sulphur to sulphate (Daniels et al., 2008; Clark et al., 2005).
 This drought-induced soil water acidification reduces DOC solubility in soil water, and therefore concentrations.
 However, immediately following periods of dry weather or drought, pronounced increases in DOC concentrations have been observed in peatland streams (Watts et al., 2001).
 Ryder et al. (2014) also reported a significant step-change increase in DOC concentrations in the Glenamong sub-catchment during moderately wet conditions during the summer of 2010 following a very dry spring that year.